 Management believes that the accompanying condensed combined financial statements contain all adjustments that, in the opinion of management, are necessary to present fairly the Company's combined financial condition, results of operations and cash flows for the periods presented.
 The results of operations for interim periods are not necessarily indicative of the results that may be expected for the full year.
-These condensed combined financial statements and should be read in conjunction with the audited combined financial statements and accompanying notes for the year ended December 31, 2013.
+These condensed combined financial statements do not represent complete financial statements and should be read in conjunction with the audited combined financial statements and accompanying notes for the year ended December 31, 2013.